 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard container: they weigh significantly more than asphalt shingles per square.
-We route a 30-yard bin with reinforced sides and a heavier floor plate to handle this density; additionally, we cap the fill volume well below the visual rim to keep axle weight legal.
-When you need a lowboy for heavy hauls or our general construction debris service for mixed loads, we set the equipment properly.
+Concrete tile, natural slate, and standing-seam metal punish a standard container; they weigh two to four times more than asphalt shingles.
+For these projects, we route a reinforced 30-yard bin with a heavier floor plate and denser sides: we cap the fill volume well below the visual rim to keep axle weight legal.
+We haul these using a lowboy; for mixed materials, see our general construction debris service to set your job site up right.

 Same-day Pickup for Fast Roof Project Turnover